Sweet citrus no bake lemon cheesecake! You can whip these up in minutes and they will keep those sweet cravings at bay.

 This recipe is one of my favourites that keeps me going through my GD pregnancies and is one of my personal favourites as a lover of citrus desserts.

 Please note: lemon is used in this recipe due to lemons being very low in fructose.
 It is one of the fruits that has less carbs and is therefore tolerated by many.

 As with all my desserts and treats, the recipe is self-paired, meaning it can be eaten just the way it is without having add additional protein and fats.

 I hope you enjoy them!
 “When life gives us GD, make Lemon cheesecake!!” 😉

 For the larger lemon cheesecake shown in the images here, the recipe has been doubled so that it makes at least 8 servings.
 I also made a half batch of sugar free lemon curd for piping on top for decoration.
 This lemon curd really gives a wonderful zingy lemon hit!

 In this recipe I use normal digestive biscuits for the base.
 You can also use Nairn’s Stem Ginger oat biscuits or the Nairn’s gluten free biscuit breaks have slightly less carbs than the original Stem ginger oat biscuits, but both varieties are fine to use in this recipe and available in many shops:

-- 100 grams digestive biscuits crushed (or Nairn's GF oat biscuits)
+- 100 grams digestive biscuits crushed (or Nairn's Gluten Free oat biscuit breaks)